brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-14-gina-telaroli-and-dan-sullivan.md

 ---
 title: Gina Telaroli and Dan Sullivan
-summary: The _Rail_'s Film Editors Gina Telaroli and Dan Sullivan discuss creative life in the context of our new social reality.
+summary: The _Rail_’s Film Editors Gina Telaroli and Dan Sullivan discuss creative life in the context of our new social reality.
 collections:
   - the-new-social-environment